lilafallet/LIBFT_42/README.md

 FUNCTION NAME | DESCRIPTION |
 :-----------: | :-----------:
-ft_is_len_zero        |Return FALSE if the length of the string is 0, return the length of the string if the length of the string is different of zero ft_iscomma            |Return TRUE if the character is a comma ft_iswhitespace       |Return TRUE if the character is a space or a tabulation ft_iswhitespacecomma  |Return TRUE if the character is a space or a tabulation or a comma ft_iswhitespacedigit  |Return TRUE if the character is a space or a tabulation or a number
+ft_is_len_zero        |Returns FALSE if the length of the string is 0, return the length of the string if the length of the string is different of zero ft_iscomma            |Returns TRUE if the character is a comma ft_iswhitespace       |Returns TRUE if the character is a space or a tabulation ft_iswhitespacecomma  |Returns TRUE if the character is a space or a tabulation or a comma ft_iswhitespacedigit  |Returns TRUE if the character is a space or a tabulation or a number

 ## Maths

 FUNCTION NAME | DESCRIPTION |
 :-----------: | :-----------:
-ft_abs                  |Return the absolute value of a number ft_bubblesort_minindex  |Return the index of the smallest number present in an array of numbers ft_get_size_of_nb       |Return the length of a number ft_lfpow                |Return the high value (double) at a given power
+ft_abs                  |Returns the absolute value of a number ft_bubblesort_minindex  |Returns the index of the smallest number present in an array of numbers ft_get_size_of_nb       |Returns the length of a number ft_lfpow                |Returns the high value (double) at a given power

 ## Mem